Resources

 Moving Construction Spatial Data Off SharePoint

-SharePoint stores documents well, but IFC and 2 GB LAS files break generic document management.
-Here's what is replacing it on construction projects.
+SharePoint stores documents well, but IFC and multi-GB LAS files break generic document management.
+Here is what is replacing it on construction projects.

 May 12, 2026